 After the two hours of work are completed, the research assistant checks back into the offices, pays workers the promised \$60, and briefly reviews and accepts the completed work.
 At this point, the research assistant asks the worker: "Would you be willing to help us enter some more of the data for up to one hour?"
 Subjects are randomized into one of five conditions.
 In the control arm, we add: "Unfortunately, we cannot compensate you for this extra time."
-For the two piece-rate treatments, we inform workers that "we will pay you [\$\phi25/\phi50]\$ for every minute of work that you do, up to one hour.
+For the two wage-rate treatments, we inform workers that "we will pay you [\$\phi25/\phi50]\$ for every minute of work that you do, up to one hour.
 For example, if you do an extra 20 minutes of work, we will pay you \$5 [\$10] extra."
 Finally, three arms feature gift treatments.
 For the monetary gift and the in-kind gift group, the script parallels the script in the control group up until the workers have finished the two hours of pay.
-At this point, in the monetary gift group, we tell workers "In addition, as a token of appreciation, the Becker Center is giving you an additional \$15 for helping today.
+At this point, in the monetary qift group, we tell workers "In addition, as a token of appreciation, the Becker Center is giving you an additional \$15 for helping today.
 Therefore, we are paying you a total of \$75."
 We then pay \$75 and otherwise proceed as in the Control group.
-In the in-kind gift group, we tell workers "In addition, as a token of appreciation, the Becker Center is giving you this thermos with a retail value of \$15 for helping today" and we give workers a thermos with the University of Chicago name on it.
+In the in-kind qift group, we tell workers "In addition, as a token of appreciation, the Becker Center is qiving you this thermos with a retail value of \$15 for helping today" and we give workers a thermos with the University of Chicago name on it.
 The experiment then proceeds as in the Control group.
+The additional time that subjects choose to work in each treatment is the key outcome and is the notion of effort in this experiment.

 The explicit "ask" for extra work arguably provides a clearer channel for workers to reciprocate compared to the productivity experiment.
 One may however be concerned that asking subjects for extra work immediately after they were given a gift may set up a quid-pro-quo or create social pressure to do extra work.
 Alternatively, the gift may be seen as manipulative and thus backfire.
 We therefore introduced a gap between the gift and the request for extra work: the research assistant, after the pay and after the gift distribution but before asking for extra work, goes over and briefly checks some of the data coding.
-As a further robustness check, and to study the persistence of any gift effect, a final group, the early in-kind gift group, received a thermos before starting the 2 hours of coding, with the same exact wording as for the in-kind gift group.22
+As a further robustness check, and to study the persistence of any gift effect, a final group, the early in-kind gift group, received a thermos before starting the 2 hours of coding, with the same exact wording as for the in-kind gift group.23

 In sum, we have six treatment arms, and we randomize the workers into each arm with equal probability.
 Further, we cross-randomize (also between subjects) a statement on the value of work to the employer.
 Directly before asking for extra work, we inform the high-return group (but not the normal-return group) "Getting the extra data entered today is really valuable to us."
-23
+24